 Audio GuidelinesAUDIO WILL MAKE OR BREAK YOUR SCRIPT.
 IF YOUR AUDIO IS NOT "GREAT", YOU WILL NOT DO WELL.

-- Sound for your entry is not required but is highly recommended.
+- Sound for your entry is not required but is highly recommended for the Performance category.
 You should plan to record any dialog for your entry as there will be no microphone available.
 Any words spoken from stage will not be heard by the audience.

 - There will NOT be audio editing software/machine on site.
 Please have all audio prepared ahead of time.